Old Spitalfields Market, London, England

 Holophane worked with Julian Harrap and Fulcrum to design the high bay pendants based on fittings found during the last century in the halls but incorporating Holophane's new Superglass reflectors

-- Hedonism Wines, London, UK
+- ME Hotel, London, UK